Techniques For Clear Planning

 You are in a status meeting, reviewing the plan that was generated from your IT project planning software.
 You are going around the room and everyone is providing an update on where things stand, what’s next, and what may be in their way preventing them from moving forward.

 The above scenario sounds like it’s straight out of a comic book, but it’s not.
-It gets frustrating for a project manager who is trying to manage a project using IT planning software.

 How to See Through the Smoke Screen